 Afterwards a friend of mine, who has a Masters in Math, told me that was the only border he got ripped off too with a fake calculator when he wanted to change some money… that only made me feel slightly better.

 Every country is a bit different, I would highly recommend you to get some further information about traveling in South America in general or even better for each specific country you will visit.
 I recommend the following books for your backpack.
-The a very well organized and catered to the backpacker, while you sit on the plane, bus, train, etc. you can read about the city you are going next.
+They are very well organized and catered to the backpacker, while you sit on the plane, bus, train, etc. you can read about the city you are going next.